 You can also hike the slot canyons in this area in a different way than we did them, starting in Spooky and finishing with either Peek-A-Boo or Dry Fork.
 We have heard and read various opinions, some saying that starting in Spooky and coming down through Peek-A-Boo is easier.
 If you decide to start at Spooky, continue past Peek-A-Boo, and you will see a large Juniper Bush on the left near the entrance to Spooky Slot.

-Whichever way you choose to do it, it is important to stay in your comfort zone.
 If you feel that you are not up for something you come across in the canyons, don’t worry about it!
 You can do one canyon or even a portion of these canyons if that feels better for you and the people you are be with.
-These canyons are not extremely hard; just take your time and have fun!
+These canyons are not too technical, but there are a few drops and some mild climbing involved.
+Just take your time and have fun!

-Combining Dry Fork, Peek-A-Boo, and Spooky slots is an effective way to make the most of a day in Escalante .
-These three slot canyons make for approximately a 3.5-mile hike that is packed full of fun, clambering and winding through the cracks and crevices of this area.
-If you find any other awesome slot canyons in Utah, let us know.
-We definitely want to experience more of these!
+Combining Dry Fork, Peek-A-Boo, and Spooky slots is an effective way to make the most of a day in Escalante.
+These three slot canyons make for approximately a 3.5-mile hike that is packed full of fun, climbing, and winding through the cracks and crevices of this area.